-This section serves as the feature specification.
-The implementation of this feature is schedule for the upcoming release.
+This section serves primarily as a work in progress specification.
+The complete implementation of this feature is scheduled for future release.

 However, relational databases are not particularly well-suited for storing large continuous chunks of data such as images, signals, and movies.

 An attribute of type

 longblob can contain an object up to 4 GB in size (after compression) but storing many such large objects may hamper the performance of queries on the entire table.